harishramesh98/boomDocs/README.md

 The FPGA should now be programmed.

-## Building the Linux Binary
+## Building the Linux Binary for BOOM

 This is a complicated process.
-First we need to make the linux binary.
+First we need to make the Linux binary.
 This will take a while.

 We need to go to the firemarshal directory.